goosst/wesite/content/posts/homeautomation_partI.md

 {{< figure src="/goosst/pictures/IMG_20190420_092754.jpg" title="Raspberry pi and ebus adapter mounted on heater" width="350">}}

 * Pi and ebus-adapter are mounted against the heater by using velco strips
-* Case specific for raspberry pi is used
+* A case, specific for the raspberry pi is used
-* the white and purple wire are the ebus, they are connected inside the heater (ebusd protocol has no polarity, so you can swap the wires)
+* The white and purple wire are the ebus, they are connected inside the heater (ebus protocol has no polarity, so you can swap the wires)
-* pi and ebusd-adapter are connected through USB
+* ebus-adapter is connected through usb with the raspberry pi

 # Software